Custom Webstore Domain

 Replacing winery.orderport.net with shop.winery.com

-When launching your OrderPort webstore, you have the option to use a custom subdomain like shop.winery.com instead of the default winery.orderport.net.
-This creates a more seamless, on-brand experience for your customers and helps strengthen your winery’s digital presence.
+When launching your OrderPort webstore, you may be interested in using a custom domain like shop.winery.com instead of the provided domain winery.orderport.net.
+Using a custom shop domain may create a seamless, on-brand experience for your customers and strengthen your company’s digital presence.

-If you'd like to remove the orderport.net portion from your webstore's URL, you will need to obtain your shop domain, provide the shop domain's SSL Certificate, and then update your DNS settings to ensure your shop domain is pointing to the Orderport webstore.
+If you'd like to remove the orderport.net portion from your webstore's URL, you will need to obtain your shop domain, purchase an SSL certificate to secure your shop domain, and then update your DNS settings to ensure your shop domain is pointing to the Orderport webstore.
 All the steps of this process are included below.

-If you have questions about this process, please send an email to Helpdesk@Orderport.net and request assistance from the webstore specialist.
+If you have questions about the process outlined in the steps below, please send an email to Helpdesk@Orderport.net and request assistance from the webstore specialist.

 Step 1: Choose Your Shop Domain